MDX

 props

-terms:NormalizedTermItem[], optional, custom term list for convenient reuse when rendering custom terms in internal documentation
+terms:NormalizedTermItem[], optional, custom terminology list for convenient reuse when rendering custom terms in internal documents

 JsonViewer